pts/encrypt-script-bash/README.txt

 4.1.5 (2009) ...
 4.4.19 (2018).
 The encrypted scripts also work with Zsh,
 tested and found working: 4.3.10 (2009) ...
 5.4.2 (2018).

+Standard files (stdin, stdout and stderr), environment (except for a few variables used for encryption) and arguments (argv, e.g. $1) are passed to the script after decryption.
+The script filename and line number are not passed around properly, the file name will be `eval', and line the line number will have about 48 added to it.

 How secure are scripts encrypted by encrypt_script.sh?

 * good: The used aes-256-cbc crypto is secure.